neudesic/Document-Intelligence-Platform/README.md

 * Approve or reject the application

-### Problem

 Jim is skilled at what he does.
 His time is best spent analyzing relevant and organized information.
 However Jim faces a major challenge.
 The majority of his time is spent ingesting, organizing and extracting information from documents.

 ### Solution

-Microsoft Azure AI, Machine Learning, and storage can help address this challenge by automating the:
+Microsoft Azure AI, Machine Learning, and Storage can help address this challenge by automating the:

 * Classification of documents